 What if an insurer is found later?

-The Administrator can require the applicant (or his estate) to cooperate in a claim against that insurer.
-If that claim is successful then the DMPS will recover its outlay and the applicant (or his estate) will likely obtain a further payment, to match the difference between a “full value” award of compensation in the courts and the lower payments available in the DMPS.
+The Administrator can require the applicant (or their estate) to attempt a civil claim against that insurer.
+If that claim is successful then the DMPS will seek repayment of its outlay from the civil claim.

 DMPS scheme payments